 The seizure of immovable property can take much longer than the seizure of movable property or bank balances.
 In most cases, a settlement can still be reached during this phase.

 To have your debt collection judgement enforced in the Netherlands, you will need a court order, which can only be obtained through a lawyer for high-value claims.
 Our Dutch lawyers will then instruct a bailiff, who is the party that is authorised to enforce a judgement in the Netherlands.
 This can include the seizure of your debtor’s income, wages, salaries or bank accounts and the foreclosure of movable and immovable properties.

 In Poland, the enforcement procedure is carried out by a Polish bailiff.
 The judgment, including the required documents, is sent to the bailiff, who will then proceed with the enforcement.
 The Polish bailiff will first conduct a thorough investigation and assess the debtor's assets.
 A Polish bailiff has various means to recover a claim from your debtor.
 They can seize the following:

 - Immovable property

-In addition, the bailiff may also sell the debtor's business.
-The creditor decides which measures will be taken while the Polish bailiff act according to the desired request.
 The duration of the enforcement period differs per case.
 In most cases, the duration to successfully collect a claim may vary between one to twelve months.

 Enforcement of foreign judgments in Romania